mileyyao/npo-scraper/README.md

 }
 ```

+A history will be kept in the local directory under ``debug/``.

 **Note:** You may want to adjust the ``DOWNLOAD_TIMEOUT`` setting in ``main.py``.
 It is currently set to
 5 seconds (default is 180) for quicker debugging.

-You can prepend ``--`` to any line in the partner_urls.txt file to exclude it from being read in.
+You can prepend ``--`` to any line in the seed file to exclude it from being read in.

 ``main.py`` - crawling logic
 ``utils.py`` - data cleaning and utilities